Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 pictures in the mess -"Road to

-Morocco" and "Dance Band".
+Morocco" and "Dance Band."

 Jolly good.
-Mail from Prestans.
+Mail from Prestons.

 DECEMBER, 1944